 Pupils will continue to learn through a variety of activities, including pair and group work, independent activities, interactive resources and textbooks.
 Pupils will be expected to learn vocabulary on a regular basis, throughout the course and progress will be measured by regular assessment of writing and speaking where we will see language becoming more confident, creative and imaginative.

 All four skill areas are to be assessed at the end of the course in the May/June exams.

-Listening - 25% - Final exam.
+Listening - 25% - Final exam (35 minutes Foundation Tier / 45 minutes Higher).